BlueBrain/HighFive/README.md

 dataset.read(result);
 ```

+**Note:** `H5File.hpp` is the top-level header of HighFive core which should be always included.

-**Note:** if you can use `DataSpace::From` on your data, you can combine the create and write into one statement.
+**Note:** If you can use `DataSpace::From` on your data, you can combine the create and write into one statement.
 Such shortcut syntax is available for both `createDataSet` and `createAttribute`.
 ```c++
 DataSet dataset = file.createDataSet("/dataset_one",  data);